Course begins FEBRUARY 1st, 2018

 - The fourth week is for you to continue to work with and combine the Approaches, and continue to post on the Facebook Group if so inclined.
 The course is content rich and you will have plenty to be thinking about.

-- You have access to the course for SIX MONTHS from the start date.
+- You have access to the course for ONE YEAR from the start date.

 How do I ask you questions?